Library

 The constructor performs the following steps:

-5. Process the temperature nodes using the create_building_node_network function.
+LoadsData. - Process the temperature nodes using the

-7. Process the abstract temperature nodes using the create_abstract_node_network function based on the BuildingNodeNetwork.
+BuildingProcessDatafor the HVAC system components. - Process the abstract temperature nodes using the

 archetype::ArchetypeBuilding;